 What ingredients are used in the rosin? are they safe for my bow?

-The rosin ingredients we are use are derived pure pine resin.
+The rosin ingredients we are use are derived from pure pine resin.
 They are safe for the bow.
 The higher the grade, the less powder rosin included.

 How can I clean my bow hair after using the rosin?

 Use a fine toothed comb or clean toothbrush to comb rosin out of the hair.
 If it is powdery, use a dry cotton cloth (similar to what you would use to clean the strings) to wipe excess rosin off the bow